Lake Apopka: Challenges

 Restoring Florida's most polluted large lake has come with unforeseen problems.
 An estimated 676 birds died on former farms at Lake Apopka during late 1998 and early 1999.
 Most were American white pelicans, wood storks and great blue herons.
-Organochlorine pesticide (OCPs) residues remaining from agricultural practices were primary the cause of bird deaths.
+Organochlorine pesticide (OCPs) residues remaining from agricultural practices were primarily the cause of bird deaths.
 Birds accumulated OCPs by consuming contaminated fish.
 The District has conducted research to better understand the accumulation of OCPs through the food chain, from contaminated soil to fish, and from fish to fish-eating birds.
 The knowledge generated guides restoration of the former farmlands at Lake Apopka and is applicable to other projects designed to restore ecosystems impacted by agriculture.

 Water quality improvements in Lake Apopka

 Lake Apopka has responded to the reductions in external phosphorus loading from the watershed to the lake with improved lake water quality.
 Total phosphorus, chlorophyll and Secchi transparency showed improving trends between 1987 and 2010.
 However, during this 23-year period, three events contributed to a worsening of water quality within a given year.
 The first coincided with a storm in March 1993.
 However, the improving trend in water quality resumed the following year.
 The second occurred in 2001 and 2002 at the end of a severe drought.
 The lake lost nearly 80 percent of its volume and total phosphorus concentrations increased.
 However, the improving trend continued the following year.
 Total phosphorus concentrations between 2004 and 2006 were under 100 ppb and approached the TMDL target of 55 ppb.
 These long-term improvements persisted despite the hurricanes in 2004 and 2005.
 The most-recent event was a severe drought in 2007 and 2008, in which the lake lost up to 52 percent of its volume.
 Total phosphorus concentrations increased sharply at low lake stages, but total phosphorus concentrations declined again in 2009 and continued to decline and water quality continues to improve in 2010.
-The most recent data (September 2011) indicate that total phosphorus concentrations were 80 ppb (a decrease of 62 percent compared to the baseline period), chlorophyll a was 52 ppb (decrease of 36 percent), and water transparency (Secchi depth) was 37 cm, (increase of 53 percent).
+The most recent data (September 2011) indicate that total phosphorus concentrations were 80 ppb (a decrease of 62 percent compared to the baseline period), chlorophyll a was 52 ppb (decrease of 36 percent), and water transparency (Secchi depth) was 37 cm, (increase of 53%).